surfacesyntacticud/website/content/guidelines/u/particular_phenomena/lvc.md

 ---
 # Light verb constructions

 A light verb construction (LVC) is a type of verbal structure in which a verb is coupled with another element – typically a noun phrase – which provides the primary semantic value.
 Common examples of LVCs in English include *take a walk*, *give a kiss*, or *have a drink*.
+In SUD, LVCs are marked with the deep feature `@lvc`.

 {{< conll >}}
 # text_fr = faire face à la situation